Ailie Gale: Honors

 Gale was recognized by many Chinese authorities throughout her years of service.
 Often she would receive commendations and merit boards, such as a 1918 proclamation by Nanchang's chief of Police Yien Ngen-yung that described Gale as "an American eminent doctor of medicine.
 Since she has taken charge of Nanchang Hospital all her surgical operations have been very successful."
 This proclamation reached even secular audiences when it was printed in the San Francisco Examiner in 1919.
-Civil Governor Tsi of the Ministry of Home Affairs at Peking recognized her with a merit board, celebrated with a parade down the streets and posted on a public wall.
-For providing medical services to soldiers of the Northern and Southern armies during her time in Anhwei, she was given memorial tablets from both armies.
+Civil Governor Tsi of the Ministry of Home Affairs at Beijing recognized her with a merit board, celebrated with a parade down the streets and posted on a public wall.
+For providing medical services to soldiers of the Northern and Southern armies during her time in Anhui, she was given memorial tablets from both armies.
 She received a written tribute from the China Inland Missionary for her forty years of service in China, which included recognition from Chinese colleagues for her professionalism as a surgeon and medical doctor, bravery, and generosity.